Learning to Be Met

 It’s a shared glow.

-I meet them there.
+You meet them there.

-I meet me there.
+You meet you there.